 A discipline code has been established which will influence Kindergarten through Grade Eight.
 This system will attempt to correct those behavioral actions that are deemed unacceptable for our children's development.

 Students who fail to comply with school policy occurring on school grounds or during school functions will face disciplinary action.
-Infractions that may lead to demerits and/or detention are as follows, but not limited to:
+Infractions that may lead to demerits, detention, or disciplinary action are as follows, but not limited to:

 ~improper uniform appearance